 The remaining three parameters to be determined are elasticity of substitution $\alpha$, the parameter in the production function $\gamma$, and the imitation rate $h$.
 These parameters do not feature analytical moment conditions like $\kappa_{f}$, but the analytical form of the stationary distribution in Proposition \ref{prp:statDist} allows us to estimate them by the \textit{generalized method of moments} (GMM) method.
 We choose three target moments that have analytical expressions in the model: the expected ratio of the RDI of low-cost firms to high-cost ones, the expected ratio of firm values, and the expected ratio of the gross profits.
 The estimation details are available in Appendix~\ref{Computation Appendix: GMM}.

 Table (\ref{tbl:para}) tabulates the estimated parameters.
-The estimated value of $\alpha$ is almost $1$, which suggests perfect substitutability between the two products, and thus a strong competition in the product market.
-These parameters generate some non--targeted moments that are overall close to those in the data, as reported in Table~(\ref{tbl:fit}).
+The estimated value of $\alpha$ is { close to } $1$, which suggests { nearly } perfect substitutability between the two products, and thus intense competition in the product market.\footnote{ { This is not surprising given the model's assumption that there are infinitely many industries in the economy. } } These parameters generate some non--targeted moments that are overall close to those in the data, as reported in Table~(\ref{tbl:fit}).
 One exception is the average relative market value as the the model overvalues the low-cost firm relative to the high-cost firm.
 One possible explanation is that, in our model the only cross-firm heterogeneity is the R\&D capacity, but in reality there are many other dimensions that explain the variation in firms' market values.